damianmr/typescript-lib-with-storybook/README.md

 ```

 Most settings are self explanatory but `renderWhitespace` and `renderControlCharacters` will help you a lot when Prettier reports whitespace violations.
 Feel free to make any change, this setup is provided as a reference.

+## Post Install Step

+The library `styled-components` doesn't play well with TypeScript definitions.
+A simple hack described in https://github.com/DefinitelyTyped/DefinitelyTyped/issues/33311#issuecomment-560230205 runs on the package's `postinstall` script and deletes ReactNative's module definitions.